How Donald Trump Jr. and Kimberly Guilfoyle Are Celebrating Their First Christmas as a Couple

 The holidays are just around the corner, and Donald Trump.
 Jr. and Kimberly Guilfoyle will be celebrating their first Christmas as a couple together with their families.

-"We're looking forward to quality family time—playing with them, everyone getting to relax—especially coming after midterm elections so much," the Fox News host told E!
-News at the DailyMail.com and DailyMailTV holiday party in New York.
+"We're looking forward to quality family time—playing with them, everyone getting to relax—especially coming after midterm elections so much," the former Fox News host told E!
+News at the DailyMail.com and DailyMailTV holiday party in New York on Tuesday.
 "It's been a very political season, and so this is nice to reflect on what matters, what's important—and that's family time [and] spending it together."

-Don Jr. has five children—Donald, Tristan, Spencer, Chloe and Kai—and Kimberly has one son, Ronan.
+Trump Jr. has five children—Donald III, Tristan, Spencer, Chloe and Kai—and Guilfoyle has one son, Ronan.

 "[It will be] all of us together—a little bit of a Modern Family, Brady Brunch situation going on," she said.